Voicings

 Take your guitar and play through all of them!

-The Voicing 1 5 7 3 5
+The voicing 1 5 7 3 5

-Appending a second 5th to Voicing 1 5 7 3 → 1 5 7 3 5
+Appending a second 5th to the voicing 1 5 7 3 → 1 5 7 3 5

-The Voicing 1 7 3 5
+The voicing 1 7 3 5

 ...just skipping the first 5th of the previous voicing 1 5 7 3 5